Read about the latest developments across the busines, Including our global sustainability initiatives.Read Our Blog

 “Because our distribution network has such deep roots, and our operations are highly integrated, we have exceptional insight into the demand and supply requirements in each country.
 Coupled with our focus on long standing partnerships, we have a strong foundation on which to build our rice business.”

 Our distribution has experienced unprecedented growth.
-From our roots in Nigeria 30 years ago selling unbranded rice, we now have brands that top the popularity charts in each of our 3 main countries of operation.
+From our roots in Nigeria over 30 years ago selling unbranded rice, we now have brands that top the popularity charts in each of our three main countries of operation.

 With extensive warehousing and networks in destination markets, we are a strategic partner in the rice trade.
 Our end-to-end supply chain has seen several recognised brands go onto supermarket shelves, with increasing market penetration.
 The success of these rice brands is reflective of our insight into a diversity of markets, and our ability to cater to the exacting standards of varied consumer groups.